 The most used method of installing vinyl to enclose a porch is to use grommets.
 Clear vinyl sheets with grommets are rolled up when not needed or removed entirely and stored.

 Aluminum wall systems are typically made from 3-inch aluminum, and windows and doors are recessed in the wall.
 The windows and doors come with screen, glass, or rolling glass and screen for protection from the weather.
-Aluminum patio enclosures do not require painting and clean up easily.
+Aluminum deck enclosures do not require painting and clean up easily.

-Acrylic (Plastic) Enclosures Made for the Patio
+Acrylic (Plastic) Enclosures

-Patio Enclosure Kits
+Deck Enclosure Kits

-A solid wall must already exist on the home to attach the patio enclosure, and many kits include built-in gutter systems for water drainage.
-Aluminum patio enclosure kits sometimes include an aluminum base.
+These kits require a solid and level surface such as a concrete slab, constructed floor base, or hard ground.
+A solid wall must already exist on the home to attach the structure, and many kits include built-in gutter systems for water drainage.
+Aluminum lounge enclosure kits sometimes include an aluminum base.

 Retractable Enclosures for Patios